 Lens on Life: Operation Za’atari

 Lens on Life provides photography training for marginalized youth around the world.
-With initial funding from Catalyst, Lens of Life conducted a five-day photography workshop for Syrian teens in the Za’atari refugee camp in Jordan.
-The workshop was followed by a gallery show of the Syrian teens’ photographs and auction at the Benrubi Gallery in New York City.
-Lens on Life is using the funds raised at the auction to create a year-round photography program in Za’atari, staffed by local photography instructors.
+With initial funding from the Catalyst Foundation, Lens of Life conducted a five-day photography workshop for Syrian teens in the Za’atari refugee camp in Jordan.
+The workshop was followed by a gallery show and auction of the Syrian teens’ photographs in New York City.
+The funds raised at the auction allowed Lens on Life to launch a year-round photography program for youth in Za’atari camp, staffed by local Syrian photography instructors.

 Sounds of Palestine

-The Catalyst Foundation is proud to support Sounds of Palestine, a music school in the town of Bethlehem that aims to increase Palestinian children’s social empowerment through music.
-Working in partnership with Musicians Without Borders, Sounds of Palestine offers early music education in kindergarten, and a comprehensive music education to school-age children through regular after-school and summer programs.
+Sounds of Palestine offers comprehensive music education to school-age children through regular after-school and summer programs.
 The curriculum is designed to teach musical skills as well as self-confidence and social development.
 Local Palestinian music teachers lead after school classes on individual instruments, orchestra, choir, and music theory for over 140 students every week.
 The center also offers transportation, home-cooked meals, and on-site social worker support for all children participating in the program, including many with special needs.

-Sounds of Palestine began this project by teaching music education in the kindergartens of two refugee camps in Bethlehem in 2012.
-As those first children have grown and continued in the program, the program has grown up with them; a new class of young children is added every year.
-Instructors have found that by providing a safe space for instrument instruction, children build discipline and resilience, as well as technical music skills.
+Sounds of Palestine started teaching music education in the kindergartens of two refugee camps in Bethlehem in 2012.
+As those first children have grown and continued in the program, the program has grown up with them: a new class of young children is added every year.
 The children involved in Sounds of Palestine’s kindergarten, after-school program, and summer camps have been invited to perform on Radio Bethlehem, in Manger Square, and at a Bethlehem school’s graduation ceremony.

-Since 2016, Acting for Change International (AFCI) has supported local teachers at Za’atari Village Centre who provide Arabic, Math, and English classes to over 100 Syrian refugee children, in addition to literacy classes for Jordanian and Syrian adults.
-The Centre is located in Za’atari Village in Jordan, outside the gated perimeter of the Za’atari refugee camp.
-With Catalyst’s support, Za’atari Village Centre recently installed a computer lab and expanded its curriculum to include computer literacy training and IT classes for adults and children.
+Since 2016, Acting for Change International (AFCI) has supported local teachers at Za’atari Village Centre who provide Arabic, English, and Math classes to over 100 Syrian and Jordanian children.
+The Centre is located in Za’atari Village in Jordan, outside the gated perimeter of the Za’atari Refugee Camp.
+With Catalyst’s support, Za’atari Village Centre installed a computer lab and expanded its curriculum to include computer literacy training and IT classes for children and adults from the community.

-AFCI identified the need for this program by conducting a comprehensive needs assessment of over 100 families in the Za’atari Village.
-The families expressed a desire to develop their technical skills in order to advance their own livelihoods and contribute to the community.
-After the installation of the computer lab, AFCI began delivering computer classes to the local community in Arabic.
-The classes, which are open to refugees and Jordanian locals, aim to increase students’ technical problem-solving and research abilities through teaching practical skills such as using internet browsers, word processors, and email.
-These basic skills will not only open doors for future economic opportunities, but they will also help refugees access information about their legal rights, the local services available to them, and other educational materials for self-training.
+The classes aim to increase students’ technical problem-solving and research abilities by teaching practical skills such as using internet browsers, word processing software, and email.
+These basic skills will not only open doors for future opportunities, but will also help refugees access information about their legal rights, the local services available to them, and other educational materials for self-training.

-To learn more about Acting for Change International’s work with the Za’atari Village Centre, please visit their website here.
+To learn more about the Za’atari Village Centre, please visit Acting for Change International’s website here.